 Look around your home for everyday items that can be used to form a suitable centerpiece.
 Just because you bought an item for one room doesn’t mean it can’t be used in another or in another way!
 Leather bound books, statues, baskets… Don’t be afraid to experiment!

-Click here and scroll down to “Pleasant Under Glass” to see photos of this entire table!
+Visit “Pleasant Under Glass” to see photos of this entire table!

 Embellish napkins with intriguing brooches or other costume jewelry.
 The jewelry needn’t all be the same.
 Each piece simply needs to complement the others.